esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/GerasimowMaltaisLapointe GUI.md

                 # Make plane visible and adjust appearance
                 planeNode.GetDisplayNode().SetOpacity(0.7)
                 planeNode.GetDisplayNode().SetColor(0.7, 0.3, 0.3)  # Reddish color for visibility
+                planeNode.GetDisplayNode().SetVisibility(True) # This is the correct tool for the job!

                 self.planeNode = planeNode
                 self.log(f"Created {planeName} plane from landmarks")